 Irish Pub Tour, CIE Tours

 You’ve come all the way to Ireland—a single pub night isn’t going to cut it.
-Make a week of it with CIE Tours’ 7-Night Irish Pub Tour, which skips around the country’s most beloved watering holes including Ireland’s oldest pub (The Brazen Head in Dublin, which has been serving since 1198) and a 150-year-old family-run shebeen in Killarney known as Kate Kearney’s Cottage.
+Make a week of it with CIE Tours’ 7-Night Irish Pub Tour, one of the best Ireland tours, which skips around the country’s most beloved watering holes including Ireland’s oldest pub (The Brazen Head in Dublin, which has been serving since 1198) and a 150-year-old family-run shebeen in Killarney known as Kate Kearney’s Cottage.
 Lest your liver start quivering at the thought, there’s more than drinking on the agenda: visits to the House of Waterford Crystal, Blarney Castle, and a sheepdog demonstration in Kerry are all on the itinerary.

 Castles of Ireland, Specialized Travel Services

-To experience Ireland at its most romantic, book a seven-night private driving tour with Specialized Travel Services, where you’ll get the rare chance to see and sleep in some of the country’s most spectacular castles.
+To experience Ireland at its most romantic, book an eight-night private driving tour with Specialized Travel Services, where you’ll get the rare chance to see and sleep in some of the country’s most spectacular castles.
 Beginning in Dublin, guests are treated to overnights at County Clare’s Dromoland Castle, where you can try falconry and clay shooting, as well as the stunning five-star Ashford Castle on Lough Corrib, whose royal past guests have included Princess Grace of Monaco and King George V.